termly/apidocs/endpoints/get_websites-scan_report.md

 - `scan_failure_message` is a description of the failure if the scan failed
 - `scan_type` is the type of scan, either `all_pages` or `one_page`
 - `scanned_domains` is a list of strings, each string represents a domain that was scanned
-- `screenshot_url` is a URL containing the screenshot rendered during the scan
 - `status` is the status of the scan, one of `scanning`, `scan_finish`, or `scan_fault`
 - `website_id` is the unique identifier of the website